 87% of successful enterprises are well aware of that fact and boost their profits by aligning sales and marketing goals.

 Discover the difference between them to get the best of both.

-Here, I will share a glimpse of what distinguishes marketing from sales and what tools you can employ to collaborate their activities.
+Here, I will share a glimpse of what distinguishes marketing from sales and what tools you can employ to collaborate on their activities.

 Let’s start with the basics.